oelmekki/pgrebase/README.md

 migration files.
 This is great for handling tables, not so great to make frequent changes to your functions.
 Can we do better?

+> Still confused about what the problem is here?
+See [this more in depth explanation](https://news.ycombinator.com/item?id=12976026) on Hacker News.

 ## What